aditishenoy/100-days-of-code/log.md

 **Thoughts** Didn't feel like today was particularly productive.
 Maybe not a good idea to keep this one hour of coding at the end of a long day.

+### Day 19: January 26, Saturday

+**Today's Progress**: Worked with some WebDev.
+Trying to add a reference to a pdf on the desktop.

+**Thoughts** NEED to wind up with this website by tomorrow.
+Its a week since I started this project.